chooklii/RustyRook/README.md

 -> Test Move Ordering by Takes first
 -> Repetition
 -> Test and Improve Evaluation
+-> Change en-passant to be the field the pawn moves to!

 todos later:
 -> Refactor Fields to prevent check to magic bitboards